↓

 March 2 2015

 As I’ve mentioned before, I like reading the Higher Education Strategy Associates blog as they have some really interesting articles and topics.
 Most of the time I find it intriguing, maybe even illuminating, but once in a while I think, “nope, sorry, that analysis is weak”.
-Today’s article was in a similar vein about B.C.… Read the rest
+Today’s article was in a similar vein about B.C. universities’ use of lobbyists to influence the BC government and the government telling them not to spend their money on lobbyists instead of actual programming.

 Posted in HR Guide | Tagged education, government, lobbying, spending | Leave a reply